jianhuig/fairmetrics/cran-comments.md

 ## Version 1.0.3

 * Changing abbreviations to full names for `eval_*` functions.
 * Updating `get_fairness_metrics` to return two separate dataframes - `performance` and `fairness` for separating model performance metrics from fairness metrics.
+Re-documented as well.

 ## Version 1.0.2